Techtonica/curriculum/css/reset-css.md

 ### Check for Understanding
 Form small groups and discuss:
 - What do you mean by browser styling differences?
-- What do you mean by resetting of CSS & Why it is needed?
+- What do you mean by resetting CSS & Why it is needed?
-- Why CSS vendor prefixes are used?
+- Why are CSS vendor prefixes used?

 ### Supplemental Materials